tap-ir/tap-ir.github.io/README.md

 ## Login

-Just launch a browser and connect via http (or https if set in the **TAPIR** configuration) to the same address and port than the one configured on the server.
+Just launch a browser and connect via http (or https if set in the **TAPIR** configuration) to the address and port set in the server configuration.
 (By default http://127.0.0.1:3583/)

-?> When you run the server, if available, a browser will be automatically launch and connect to the web ui locally
+?> When you run the server, if available, a browser will be automatically launched and connected to the Web UI.

-Once connected just enter the API key you set on the server to loggin (default is 'key').
+Once connected just enter the API key, set in the server configuration, to loggin (default is 'key').

 ![Frontend login](login.jpg)